 The only thing you may need to do is contact your financial institution to cancel any direct debits to your old health fund.

 Waiting periods are waived

-Waiting periods that you have already served with your old health insurance policy are waived by your new health fund when you switch health insurance, as long as the benefits are comparable.
-However in certain circumstances you may need to serve waiting periods for your new health cover, for example:
+Waiting periods that you have already served with your old health insurance policy are waived by your new health fund when you switch health insurance, as long as the benefits are equal or lower.
+In certain circumstances, you may need to serve waiting periods for your new health cover, for example:

-• Original Waiting period no completed: if you have waited 7 months for a benefit with a 12 month waiting period on your old health insurance policy, once you switch, you will be required to wait the outstanding 5 months before the benefit is available with your new health fund.
+Original Waiting period not completed: If you have waited 7 months for a benefit with a 12 month waiting period on your old health insurance policy, once you switch, you will be required to wait the outstanding 5 months before the benefit is available with your new health fund.

-• Higher Benefits with your new Health Insurance: e.g. if you need to go to hospital for a procedure that your new policy fully covers but is not covered on your old policy, then your old policy's conditions will still apply until you complete the waiting period stipulated on your new policy.
+Higher Benefits with your new Health Insurance: If you need to go to hospital for a procedure that your new policy fully covers but is not covered on your old policy, then your old policy's conditions will still apply until you complete the waiting period stipulated on your new policy.

 Lifetime Health Cover is unaffected